w-tv/cicero-dev/reference files to consult/speak_memory/readme.md

 since the production version of Cicero was silently calling embed_into_vector (prod is derived from a time when we were testing out that feature), we were spending 100MiB on that each time someone loaded the page.
 So, certainly, if 6 people were using the app, it would crash.
 In the dev version as of 2023-12-12, a vector-embedding is generated only if the user explicitly does a semantic query, so 6 users would have to do that for it to crash.

-Even if the memory-leak-type problem was solved (test later?), probably more than 6 people will have a session open with a vector embedding in, if this product is successful, so the current behavior is unacceptable anyway.
+Even if the memory-leak-type problem was solved (test later? (tested later: mostly solved, in dev), probably more than 6 people will have a session open with a vector embedding in, if this product is successful, so the current behavior is unacceptable anyway.

 ## Possible solutions